Summer Term Undergraduate Courses

 Undergraduate students July 1 - August 2 Homewood CampusThis course examines both the evolution and mechanisms of hormonal effects on behavior across animals, including humans.
 Topics will include the effects of hormones on sexual differentiation, reproductive behavior, parental behavior, stress, and social behavior.
 Additionally, this course emphasizes developing skills in hypothesis testing and critically assessing the scientific literature.
 Cross-listed with Behavioral Biology and Neuroscience.

-Prerequisite: AS.200.141 (Foundations of Brain, Behavior and Cognition) or AS.080.306 (Neuroscience: Cellular and Systems II) or AS.020.152 (General Biology II) or instructor's permission.
+Prerequisite: AS.200.141 (Foundations of Brain, Behavior and Cognition) or AS.080.306 (Neuroscience: Cellular & Systems II) or AS.020.152 (General Biology II) or instructor's permission.

 Biochemistry - AS.020.305